ezillinger/ezgb/readme.md

 ### Building

 * Requires CMake, a C++20 compiler, and SDL2
+* Tested on GCC, LLVM Clang, MSVC, and Emscripten
 * On Linux/MacOS install SDL2 with your package manager
 * You'll need to install GCC or LLVM Clang on MacOS - AppleClang doesn't have enough C++20 support
 * On Windows download an SDL2 release and set the path in the top level CmakeLists.txt